jerembdn/jerembdn/README.md

+# 👋 Hi there, welcome to my Github!

 ![Jijon](https://cdn.onruntime.com/img/jerem/rain.jpg)

-👋 Hi there, i'm Jérémy (Jijon) and i'm 19yo !
+👦 My name's Jérémy (Jijon), i'm 19yo and i'm passionnate about tech and dev.

-🧠 I'm hardworking on projects with my friends and mouting a collective project called **[onRuntime](https://github.com/onRuntime)**.
+🧠 I'm hardworking on projects with my friends and mounting a collective project called **[onRuntime](https://github.com/onRuntime)** which is a creation studio.